Teacher in wheelchair rescued during Harvey smiles through the rain

 Six hours later, help arrived.

-"Two former Marines showed up in a Bass Pro Shop fishing boat and transfer me and my 400-pound wheelchair and my fiancé and our cat and a dog," she said.
+"Two former Marines showed up in a Bass Pro Shop fishing boat and transferred me and my 400-pound wheelchair and my fiancé and our cat and a dog," she said.

 Pictures of the rescue show Wrigglesworth with water all around her, smiling all the way to dry land.